frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 | ---------- | ----------------- | ------------ | -------------------------------------------------------------------- |
 | x-timeline | exploits          | user-account | This Relationship describes that a Timeline exploits a User Account. |

-## Example: data leakage using a UBS
+## Example: data leakage using a USB

 ```json
 [